-On Wednesday, June 9, Toomey & Co.
-Auctioneers will offer close to 400 lots in Fine Art + Furniture & Decorative Arts.
-With material drawn from distinguished artists and makers who worked primarily during the early 20th century, the auction includes paintings, prints, sculpture, furniture, lighting, metalwork, silver, jewelry, and textiles.
-Logistical details and bidding instructions are provided below the sale highlights.
+On Wednesday, September 15, Toomey & Co.
+Auctioneers will conduct its third Fine Art + Furniture & Decorative Arts sale of 2021 with a variety of material by influential artists and makers from the 19th and early 20th centuries.
+The auction will include paintings, prints, sculpture, ceramics, glass, lighting, furniture, metalwork, jewelry, and more.
+Among the items being offered are important, historic examples by key figures from the Midwest and beyond.
+Logistical details for the sale and bidding instructions are provided below the highlights.

 Upcoming Auctions and Consignments

 Toomey & Co.
 Auctioneers has six more auctions slated for 2021: Prints & Multiples on Wednesday, October 13; Interiors on Thursday, October 14; Rookwood & Ohio Art Pottery on Wednesday, November 10; Jewelry, Silver & Objects of Vertu on Thursday, November 11; Tradition & Innovation on Thursday, December 2; and Art & Design on Sunday, December 5.
 Consignments are now invited and photographs of items may be sent to email@example.com for estimates.
 To learn more about past or future auctions, please visit toomeyco.com.